As most pool owners know, figuring out pool chemistry is extremely important. Finding out how to lower pH in a pool naturally is especially helpful.

 Sodium bicarbonate, more popularly known as baking soda, will raise the alkalinity of pool water.
 It is the same or similar to the sodium hydrogen carbonate that you will find in a pool store.
 You have to add 1.5 lbs of baking soda to 10,000 gallons to total alkalinity by 10 ppm.
 Remember however that while you can use baking soda in a pool you should never use the pool version for cooking or baking.

-Not only can household bleach, such as Clorox, be used to shock a pool just like pool shock, but if you have hard water issues, it can also help reduce calcium in the water.
+Not only can household bleach, such as Clorox, be used to shock a pool just like pool shock, but if you have hard water issues, it can also be helpful since it will not add calcium to your pool.
 This may seem obvious, but please make sure to use the unscented brand of bleach.
 If you add a half gallon of bleach to the water you can raise the chlorine level in a 10,000-gallon pool by 5 ppm.

 Although most experts do not suggest using anything other than products approved for pools, these items can work in a pinch.
 Alternatively, you can use these methods if you are trying to stay within a budget or if you want to try a more natural approach to pool maintenance.